Humed-Muhammad/kalendra-booking-calender/readme.md

     }
     ```
 - `duration` (number) - Duration of the event in minutes (optional) used to auto populate the event duration.
+- `LoadingIndicator` (JSX) - (Optional) A custom loading component to be displayed while the calendar is loading.
+- `NoEventError` (JSX) - (Optional) A custom component to be displayed when there are no events to display or when something goes wrong.

 ### Example of `responses` Object: